JonathonJulian/chain-metal/README.md

 - Kubernetes cluster up and running
 - Helm and kubectl are installed
 - An existing storage class with ample disk capacity
-- A values file to match your environment
+- Values files to match your environment
 - ghcr credentials stored as a secret in the namespace being used

 ### Features